Studying in Pontypridd

-The University of Glamorgan is based in Pontypridd, in the picturesque Welsh valleys, just 12 miles north of the Welsh capital city of Cardiff.
+The University of South Wales (Prifysgol De Cymru) is based in Pontypridd, in the picturesque Welsh valleys, just 12 miles north of the Welsh capital city of Cardiff.

 The quiet setting of this close-knit community and its equally handy location just up the road from Cardiff makes it an ideal home for students who want a bit of peace and quiet to study without missing out on the thrills of city life.

-- Sport: There are several leisure centres in the area, the closest to campus being the Hawthorn Leisure Centre.
-There’s also a Climbing centre on the Treforest industrial estate.
+There are several leisure centres in the area, the closest to campus being the Hawthorn Leisure Centre.
+There’s also a climbing centre on the Treforest industrial estate.

-- The Pit Pony Sanctuary: If you’re a fan of four-legged creatures you’ll love this one.
+If you’re a fan of four-legged creatures you’ll love this one.
 The Sanctuary takes care of ponies left over by the end of the mining industry in the area.
-You can visit and have a tour round the site, which is a chance to take in some excellent views and see some wildlife too.
+You can visit and have a tour around the site, which is a chance to take in some excellent views and see some wildlife too.